thinkshout/thinkshout/_expertise/digital-strategy.md

 1. Reinforce the brand itself with a clear message, which communicates your mission and immediate goals.
 2. The campaign itself has its own unique branding supported by organizational branding.

-Out staff staff has a wealth of experience in both areas and can provide assets such as:
+Our staff has a wealth of experience in both areas and can provide assets such as:

 * Email Design
 * Digital Banner Ads